Thermodynamic formalism for subsystems of expanding Thurston maps and large deviations asymptotics: Subsystems

 \subsection{Tile matrix}

 In this subsection, we introduce a $2 \times 2$ matrix called the tile matrix to describe tiles of a subsystem according to their colors and locations.
-We show that the tile matrix is well-behaved under iterations.
+We show that the tile matrix is well-behaved under iteration.